-Our issuance of additional capital stock in connection with financings, acquisitions, investments, our stock incentive plans or otherwise will dilute all other stockholders.
+Our issuance of additional capital stock in connection with financings, acquisitions, investments, our stock incentive plans or otherwise will dilute all other stockholders and could negatively affect our results of operations.

 We expect to issue additional capital stock in the future that will result in dilution to all other stockholders.
 We expect to grant equity awards to employees, directors, and consultants under our stock incentive plans.
 We may also raise capital through equity financings in the future.
 As part of our business strategy, we may acquire or make investments in complementary companies, products, or technologies and issue equity securities to pay for any such acquisition or investment.
 Any such issuances of additional capital stock may cause stockholders to experience significant dilution of their ownership interests and the per share value of our Class A common stock to decline.
+Any additional grants of equity awards under our stock incentive plans will also increase share-based compensation expense and negatively affect our results of operations.
+For example, in April and May 2021, our board of directors granted stock options to Mr. Gardner, covering a maximum of 19,740,923 shares and shares, respectively, of our Class B common stock, which we refer to collectively as the CEO Long-Term Performance Award.
+The aggregate grant date fair value of these awards was million, which will be recognized as share-based compensation over the service period using the accelerated attribution method.